SmartEngines/SmartIDReader-iOS-SDK/README.md

-# Smart IDReader iOS SDK - Test version
+# Smart IDReader iOS SDK - Demo version

-This is a **TEST** version of [Smart IDReader](http://smartengines.biz/products/smart-id-recognition/) iOS SDK by [Smart Engines](http://smartengines.biz) which demonstrates the usage of Smart IDReader library/SDK without actually providing any recognition functionality.
+This is a **DEMO** version of [Smart IDReader](http://smartengines.biz/products/smart-id-recognition/) iOS SDK by [Smart Engines](http://smartengines.biz) which demonstrates the usage of Smart IDReader library/SDK without actually providing any recognition functionality.
+Instead, it outputs fake results for document search, field segmentation, recognition and photo image extraction.

 Simply open `SESmartIDSample.xcodeproj` and run it to see the working example.
 You are free to change the code however you want.